-Compiling GCHP takes about 20 minutes, but it can vary depending on your system.
-Next, compile GCHP in parallel using as many cores as are available:
+Compiling GCHP takes about 20 minutes, but it can vary depending on your system, your compiler, and your compiler flags.
+To maximize build speed you should compile GCHP in parallel using as many cores as are available.
+Do this with the -j flag: